Zadie Smith: Career

 Smith's novel NW was published in 2012.
-It is set in the Kilburn area of north-west London, the title being a reference to the local postcode, NW6.
-NW was shortlisted for the Royal Society of Literature's Ondaatje Prize and the Women's Prize for Fiction.
-NW was made into a BBC television film directed by Saul Dibb and adapted by Rachel Bennette.
-Starring Nikki Amuka-Bird and Phoebe Fox, it was broadcast on BBC Two on 14 November 2016.
+Set in the Kilburn area of north-west London, the title being a reference to the local postcode, NW6, the novel was shortlisted for the Royal Society of Literature's Ondaatje Prize and the Women's Prize for Fiction.
+NW was made into a BBC television film with the same title, directed by Saul Dibb and adapted by Rachel Bennette.
+Starring Nikki Amuka-Bird and Phoebe Fox, the TV adaptation was broadcast on BBC Two on 14 November 2016.

+In September 2013, Smith appeared on BBC Radio 4's Desert Island Discs, with her book choice being Marcel Proust's À la recherche du temps perdu.

-In 2015 it was announced that Smith, along with her husband Nick Laird, was writing the screenplay for a science fiction movie to be directed by French filmmaker Claire Denis.
-Smith later said that her involvement had been overstated and that she had simply helped to polish the English dialogue for the film.
+In 2015, it was announced that Smith, along with her husband Nick Laird, was writing the screenplay for a science fiction movie to be directed by French filmmaker Claire Denis.
+Smith later said that her involvement in the film, titled High Life, had been overstated and that she had simply helped to polish the English dialogue for the film.

 Smith's fifth novel, Swing Time, was published in November 2016.
 It drew inspiration from Smith's childhood love of tap dancing.
 It was longlisted for the Man Booker Prize 2017.

 Smith is a contributor to Margaret Busby's 2019 anthology New Daughters of Africa (as is her mother Yvonne Bailey-Smith).

 Smith's first collection of short stories, Grand Union, was published on 8 October 2019.
-In 2020 she published six essays in a collection entitled Intimations, the royalties from which she said she would be donating to the Equal Justice Initiative and New York’s COVID-19 emergency relief fund.
+In 2020, she published six essays in a collection entitled Intimations, the royalties from which she said she would be donating to the Equal Justice Initiative and New York's COVID-19 emergency relief fund.